Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Montpellier Magic – things to see, do, and love on your city break.

-We very much like this area of Southern France for its joie de vivre ambiance, wonderful history, and architecture, not to mention the sunny days, and great food and wine in the Languedoc region.
+We very much like this area of Southern France for its joie de vivre ambience, remarkable history and architecture, sunny days, and great food and wine in the Languedoc region.

-We had never before lingered to explore the city, thinking it was the surrounding cities where the greatest fascinations lay.
+We had never before lingered to explore the city, thinking the greatest fascinations lay in the surrounding cities.
 So when Office de Tourisme & des Congrès Montpellier invited us to spend a few days discovering Montpellier, we accepted with intrigue and a big Merci Beaucoup!

 Discovering magnificent Montpellier